hazem-elsaayed/bnpl/README.md

 ## Security Considerations
 - All API endpoints require JWT authentication.
 - Users and merchants can only access their own plans and data (enforced by DRF permissions).
-- JWT tokens are stored in localStorage (for demo; use httpOnly cookies in production).
+- JWT tokens are stored in localStorage (for demo).
+- JWT expires after 5 min, and get refreshed automatically.
 - Paid installments cannot be edited.
 - In production, use HTTPS and secure your secret keys.

 ## Trade-offs & Notes
-- Date validation and edge cases are simplified for demo purposes.
 - No registration flow; users/merchants are created via admin.